-You see, the reason that people jump at these types of workouts is that perhaps they haven’t quite bought into the solution that you have worked out for them.
+You see, people jump at these types of workouts because perhaps they haven’t quite bought into the solution that you have worked out for them.

 Earlier, we covered the concept of finding the right emotion, the trigger that will get your client on board with your fitness solution.

 And if you’ve not found that yet, then they might look elsewhere, such as a celebrity workout that uses marketing to sell itself, not actual concrete results.